astromechza/spiro/README.md

 The spec file should be in JSON or Yaml form and will be passed to each template invocation.

+Permission bits for any files, including `.templated` ones, **will** be copied to the destination files.

 ### Basic example of features:

 You have a file on disk called `{{ lower .projectname }}.md.templated` with the following content: